kanryu/quick-csv/README.md

   - Errors: *XXX_custom*
   - e.g. `deleteFlag BETWEEN '0' AND '1'`

-Since some validation result field values are sensitive, errors must be recognized in a fixed order.
+Since some validation result of CSV column values are sensitive, errors must be recognized in a fixed order.

 1. required
 2. maxlength